Principles of Innovation: Unlocking Creativity and Driving Progress.

 • “How can we make this better?”

-By focusing on pain points or inefficiencies, innovators uncover opportunities to create meaningful change.
+By focusing on problems, innovators uncover opportunities to create serious and important change.

-Traditional thinking often imposes unnecessary constraints on what’s possible.
-True innovation thrives when we break free from these mental barriers:
+Traditional thinking puts limits on what’s possible.
+Powerful innovation blossoms when we break free from these mental barriers:

 • Ignore assumptions about what “can’t” be done.

-• Combine knowledge from diverse fields to spark new ideas.
+• Combine knowledge from varied fields to spark new ideas.

-For example, interdisciplinary thinking—like blending art and engineering—often leads to ground-breaking inventions.
-This can be particularly effective when combining proximate but different fields, such as biology and materials science (if you were trying to create nanotechnology).
+For example, interdisciplinary thinking—like a mash-up of art and engineering—often leads to unexpected “big time” inventions.
+This can be especially effective when combining proximate yet distinct fields, such as biology and engineering (if you were trying to create nanotechnology).
+The next time you remember the wonder you had when you first held an iPhone, remember that Steve Jobs married design and technology exactly to give you that feeling.

 Every brain is wired differently, and this diversity is a superpower.
 Neurodivergent thinkers often excel in innovation because they see connections others might miss.
 Principles to unlock creativity include: